3 Ways to Run DeepSeek and Llama Locally

 print(response["message"]["content"])

-This method is great for simple, synchronous interactions.
+The method above is great for simple, synchronous interactions.
 But what if you want to stream the response?
 Ollama’s got you covered with its AsyncClient:

 import asyncio